Pilot Bookkeeping Review: Features, Pricing & Alternatives 2023

-- Rapidly growing businesses like high-growth technology startups: As your business grows and potentially takes on funding, it will be able to take advantage of the accrual-basis and advanced bookkeeping features that Pilot offers.
+- Rapidly growing businesses, such as high-growth tech startups: As your business grows and potentially takes on funding, it can take advantage of the accrual-basis and advanced bookkeeping features that Pilot offers.

-- Businesses looking for CFO and/or tax services: With Pilot CFO and Pilot Tax, you can access its CFO consulting services and file business corporate taxes as well as 1099-MISC forms.
+- Businesses looking for CFO and/or tax services: With Pilot CFO and Pilot Tax, you can access its CFO consulting services and file business corporate taxes and 1099-MISC forms.

-- Businesses that need catch-up and/or clean-up bookkeeping: If you’ve fallen behind in your bookkeeping or if you need to ensure that your books are accurate, Pilot can help for an additional fee.
+- Businesses that need catch-up and/or clean-up bookkeeping: If you’ve fallen behind in your bookkeeping or need to ensure that your books are accurate, Pilot can help for an additional fee.

 - Multiple entities: Pilot offers support for multiple entities with its Plus plan, which has custom pricing.